Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 In this tutorial, you will learn how to use Toloka to run an academic Qualtrics-based survey.

 Choose this solution if you have a Qualtrics survey approved by an institutional review board (IRB), and you don't want to spend time on getting onboard with the standard Toloka projects.
+Toloka sets up your project and accepts Tolokers' responses automatically.

 In this type of project, a task in Toloka provides a link to your Qualtrics survey.
-To enable a Toloker to confirm survey completion, follow the step-by-step guide and embed an automatically generated code to your Qualtrics survey.
-The respondent will need to copy the code and paste it to the task in Toloka.
-The response is accepted or rejected automatically, and all the Tolokers who provide valid completion codes are paid.
+A respondent takes a task in Toloka, follows the link to start the survey in Qualtrics, receives a code (see [Embed a completion code](https://toloka.ai/en/docs/guide/tutorials/questionnaire-qualtrics#code)), and confirms completing the survey by embedding this code to the Toloka task.
+The Tolokers who provide valid completion codes are paid.
+Qualtrics gathers the responses, and Toloka rejects, accepts, and pays for them.

 {% note info %}